 CERA spun meaningless statistics, but didn't say how CERA's & Council's functions differed & what were joint projects, if any.

-CERA didn't say why it wasn't releasing Tonkin & Taylor land reports, so citizens could ascertain why / how their private land was zoned?
+CERA didn't say why it wasn't releasing Tonkin & Taylor land-reports, so citizens could ascertain why / how their private land was zoned?

 See The Press editorial: Shelter in a storm.

-Sat 03.03.12.
+Saturday 03.03.12.
 M4.0 quake, 3.47pm, 11km depth, 20km E of Christchurch (GeoNet).
-Didn't feel it, driving my car near the red zone CBD.
+I didn't feel it while driving my car near the red-zone-CBD.

 Content & pics Copyright Mark JS Esslemont.